 In BTD2, it was the black bloons who fit in here- they were the only bloons to be immune to cannons, and since the strongest bloon was the rainbow bloon, cannons were used a lot.
 The only option against a frozen black bloon were the upgraded boomerangs, which fired in a rather strange pattern.
 Later installments gave the cannons shrapnel to deal with black bloons.

-While not exactly a "bug", it is possible to set up a strategy that allows players to repeatedly pop regenerater bloons (of at least black level) for an infinite amount of time.
+While not exactly a "bug", it is possible to set up a strategy that allows players to repeatedly pop regenerator bloons (of at least black/white level) for an infinite amount of time.
 To do this, place a 3-0 Monkey Apprentice & 1-4 Glue Gunners in a location where the wizard can blow the bloons to the start & the gunner can slow them down.
 The thing is, it'll require a good defense to keep the bloons from overwhelming the player (a Ray of Doom placed so that it covers most of the exit will suffice, as will a Quadruple Spiked Mines set up if the bloons in question are rainbow bloons).
 Unfortunately, on the flash version, it's been nerfed as of the update that introduced 3 new maps, but it's still possible to gain unlimited money with the use of the Supply Drop ability.

 Memetic Badass: The Super Monkey is an elite monkey if there ever was one.
 He fires faster than a machine gun & can switch to laser blasts when the going gets tough...& then plasma vision when it gets even tougher.
 He is capable of targeting enemies from far away & can gain even more targeting range.
 As of the 5th Tower Defense in the Bloons series, he can turn either into a Physical God that can pummel bloons when given the right sacrifices, or a Humongous Mecha that is more than capable of holding its own against massive armies.